• Wed. Nov 12th, 2025

 IMPORTANT MEETING PLACES

 Coffee shops in earlier days served as hubs for important people to meet.
-Meetings would often typically involve notable people from the village, such as village elders.
-It would not be uncommon for the local priest to visit some of his congregation at the coffee shop or for a teacher to frequent the place with some of his students.
-Local policemen would use the coffee shop to regularly meet with rural constables who were known as ‘Agrophylakes’.
-The village headman, known as the ‘Mukhtari’, and his assistants, known as ‘Azades’, were also known to meet frequently at the local coffee shop.
-This proved a little unpopular, however, as the Azades also acted as the local tax collectors.Â
+Important meetings would often involve notable people from the village, such as village elders.
+It would not be uncommon for the local priest to visit some of his congregation at the local coffee shop or for a teacher to frequent the place with some of his students.
+Local policemen would also use the coffee shop to regularly meet with rural constables, who were known as ‘Agrophylakes’.
+The village headman, known as the ‘Mukhtari’, and his assistants, known as ‘Azades’, were also known to frequently meet at their local coffee shop.
+This sometimes proved a little unpopular, however, as the Azades also acted as local tax collectors.

 A FREE COFFE FOR NEWS

-It was common practice at the coffee shop for people to take turns paying for each other’s coffee.
-A patron entering the coffee shop would receive a coffee paid for by the previous patron to enter and this would continue throughout the day.
+It was common practice at the traditional coffee shop for people to take turns paying for each other’s coffee.
+A patron entering the coffee shop would receive a coffee paid for by the previous patron to enter, and this would continue throughout the day.
 When an unknown stranger entered, the coffee shop owner would often treat him to a free coffee in exchange for news from faraway villages or towns.
-As time wore on, coffee shops began to hold regular newspaper readings that told of news and events from other parts of the island.Â
+As time wore on, coffee shops also began to hold regular newspaper readings that told of news and events from other parts of the island.

 A REGULAR HAUNT